Your hands are covered in soil, there are pieces of split-leaf philodendron everywhere and you just aren’t sure what to do next.

 Looking around the web you may notice a lot of confusion between the split-leaf philodendron and the Monstera plant.
 While both the Monstera deliciosa and Philodendron come from the Araceae family, they both have their own genus.
 This means that although they are similar in appearance they are completely different plants.

 Don’t worry, even plant experts are confused!

-According to the University of Wisconsin-Madison’s Horticulture department, Monstera deliciosa is the botanical name for split-leaf philodendron, or swiss cheese plant.
-And Cellar Door Plants, a plant nursery that we are affiliated with, says the same thing: monstera deliciosa and split-leaf philodendron are one and the same.
+According to the University of Wisconsin-Madison’s Horticulture department, Monstera deliciosa is the botanical name for split-leaf philodendron or Swiss cheese plant.
+Cellar Door Plants, a plant nursery that we are affiliated with, says the same thing: Monstera deliciosa and split-leaf philodendron are one and the same.

 So, how do you tell which one is which?
 It’s simple, take a look at the leaves.

 If your plant’s leaves are connected at all and show holes where the tips of the leaves join together, you’ve got a Monstera deliciosa.
 In fact, Monstera leaves are responsible for its common name, the Swiss cheese plant.
 Split-leaf philodendrons are just that, split leafed.
 Each leaf will have many deep splits, but will never join at the tip.

 How to Propagate a Split-Leaf Philodendron

 Once you learn how to propagate a split-leaf philodendron, you’ll be able to propagate most other plants that grow aerial roots.
 Your home is about to turn into a wild indoor jungle.

 STEP 1: find good aerial roots on your split-leaf philodendron plants to be used for propagation